farg-bristol/FJSPH/README.md

 # What is WCSPH?
 Weakly Compressible Smoothed Particle Hydrodynamics (WCSPH) is one formulation of the SPH equations, which were first introduced by Gingold and Monaghan (1977), and independently by Lucy (1977), for astrophyiscal simulations.
 It was realised a few years later that this formulation is also applicable to fluid dynamics with reasonable accuracy.
 Most notable is the ease with which liquid motion can be modelled.
 Unlike many other methods, SPH doesn't require any special treatment of the boundary between liquid and gas phases.
 The equations handle this implicitly.
 For a good summary on SPH equations, right from the base equations to all the additions made through the years, Monaghan (2005) has the most notable contributions, excepting surface tension models.
 For a review of surface tension models, Huber et al. (2015) provides a review of three primary models.
+Recently work has been done to massively improve the performance of SPH in regions where negative pressures exist, and to smooth the density field.
+These are the delta-SPH formulations and particle shifting methods, and further still the ALE (Arbitrary Lagrangian Eulerian) formulation.
+The ALE formulation combines the shifting more completely into the SPH equations, minimising the loss of conservation, at the gain of particle distribution.

 # What does this code do?
 At present the code is still in large development, so functionality isn't anywhere near where it should be to be a functional tool in your project, at least without modifications of your own.
 SPH has the brilliant feature of essentially being able to plug in equations for your particular need.
 At some point it may be worth analysing which models are most appropriate for the intended application of this repository, however accuracy is unlikely to be a priority compared to speed.
 As such most of the code here is intended for simplicity.
 The current code has the following set of formulations (detailed in the references stated above):